ValentinViennot/misterw97.github.io/index.md

 > “A great product manager has the brain of an engineer, the heart of a designer, and the speech of a diplomat.” - Deep Nishar

-Driven by a mission to contribute to individual and collective intelligence, I am convinced it will positively and durably change our society.
-After applying Design Thinking in different contexts, I believe that focusing on the source of the problem and its people is the key.
+Driven by a mission to contribute to individual and collective intelligence, I am convinced technology will positively and durably change our society.
+After applying Design Thinking in different contexts, I believe that focusing on the source of the problem and the *user experience* is the key.
 Don’t fall in love with the solution but your users' pain.

 I’m a young executive [product manager](https://www.quora.com/Why-do-engineers-become-product-managers/answer/Fareed-Mosavat?ch=3&share=5287df25&srid=3XLCB) for Canonical, the open-source company behind Ubuntu.
 I graduated with my [engineering degree](https://www.insa-lyon.fr/fr/formation/telecommunications-services-usages) in Communication Systems and Computer Science with honors - already having experience as a software engineer at [IBM Garage](https://www.ibm.com/cloud/architecture/careers)’s best-practiced division.
-Although my background is highly technical, my passions are **product design**, **business**, and society.
-I’m a **detail-oriented** person, strongly qualified in **problem-solving**, and with a deep sense of **leadership**.
+Although my background is highly technical, my passions are product design, business, and society.
+I’m a detail-oriented person, strongly qualified in problem-solving, and with a deep sense of leadership.

-Open source isn’t only an opportunity to share knowledge to move faster and better together; it is an strategic and powerful culture to drive positive change, durably.
+Open source isn’t only an opportunity to share our knowledge, moving faster and better together; it is a strategic and powerful culture to drive positive change, durably.
 Improving the open source world is a first step in my contribution to individual and collective intelligence.
-On a personal level, I look for expressing and developing my creativity, sharing my technical expertise and leadership, and learning continuously.
+On a personal level, I look for expressing and developing my creativity, sharing my technical expertise and leadership, and endless learning.

 Do you want to discuss interests overlap, opportunities, project ideas, or say hello?
-Reach out.
+[Reach out]({{ site.email }}).

 ## Bio
 [See my full resume on LinkedIn]({{ site.linkedin }})